Become a Birth & Postnatal Doula

 Meet Kicki Hansard

-Kicki Hansard has been a doula since 2002 and has been training doulas since 2005.
+Kicki Hansard has been a doula since 2002 and training doulas since 2005.

 She helped shape the early UK doula movement, the author of two books on birth and postnatal support and has personally trained more than 1,500 doulas across the UK.